-The Forgiveness of Judith Malina will premiere on July 7, 2019 at 5:30
+The Forgiveness of Judith Malina premiered on August 14, 2017

 Among the first performances of The Living Theatre was a faithful adaptation of a work by poet Ezra Pound (1885–1972).
-Just a few years prior, Pound had promoted fascism and hatred of Jews on Italian radio, yet Malina’s adaptation ignored his politics.
+Just a few years prior, Pound had promoted fascism and hatred of Jews on Italian radio.
 The Forgiveness of Judith Malina asks why a Jewish refugee from Hitler’s Germany would inaugurate an anarchist theater with the work of an artist who, only a few years earlier, supported regimes that sought world domination—including her own death.
 Even after the war, Pound did not recant.
-He was classified insane to avoid treason charges, published his Pisan Cantos, gave a fascist salute to reporters, and took a vow of silence in Italy.
+He was classified insane to avoid treason charges, published his Pisan Cantos, renounced America for Italy, gave a fascist salute to reporters, and took a vow of silence.

-Original musical score by James Sclavunos (Nick Cave & the Bad Seeds) and Peter Mavrogeorgis (Twisty Cats).
+Original musical score by James Sclavunos (Nick Cave & the Bad Seeds) and Peter Mavrogeorgis.